 I bought the American versions of these albums as they came out, as well as all the other Beatles albums, so I’ve heard these songs thousands of times.
 When I listened to the British version of Help! recently, it struck me how many really good songs are on that album.

-On side one, John Lennon provided four quality songs… two #1 hits, “Help” and “Ticket To Ride”, plus the Dylan-like “You’ve Got To Hide Your Love Away” and “You’re Going To Lose That Girl”.
+On side one, John Lennon was the lead writer on four quality songs… two #1 hits, “Help” and “Ticket To Ride”, plus the Dylan-like “You’ve Got To Hide Your Love Away” and “You’re Going To Lose That Girl”.
 Paul’s songs are the melodic “The Night Before” and “Another Girl”…and George contributed “I Need You”.
 That’s a strong side.

 None of the songs on side two were on the American version.
 Capitol again scattered the songs across other albums.
 That includes a third #1 hit, the most-recorded song of all time, “Yesterday” by Paul McCartney, and another fan favorite of his “I’ve Just Seen A Face”, which opened the American version of Rubber Soul.
 The opening of side two of that album also used a song from Help!, “It’s Only Love”.
 The George Harrison song “You Like Me Too Much”, and Lennon & McCartney’s “Tell Me What You See” finish off the 12 songs written by The Beatles.